-If a standby shard databases will be part of the sharding configuration, the STANDBY\FILE\MANAGEMENT database parameter should be set to AUTO to automatically create new database files on any standby shard databases.
+• If a standby shard databases will be part of the sharding configuration, the STANDBY\FILE\MANAGEMENT database parameter should be set to AUTO to automatically create new database files on any standby shard databases.

 If this parameter is set to MANUAL (which is the default), then new database files created during CREATE TABLESPACE commands, for example, will not be created on the standby.

 This will cause data unavailability and application errors if the standby ever becomes a primary database.

-An Oracle-provided user account named GSMUSER must be unlocked and assigned a password inside the PDB or legacy database designated as the shard database.
+An Oracle-provided user account named GSMUSER must be unlocked and assigned a password inside the PDB designated as the shard database.
 In addition, this user must be granted the SYSDG and SYSBACKUP system privileges.

-If the shards are PDBs, note that GSMUSER is a common user in the CDB.
+Note that GSMUSER is a common user in the container database.
 As a result, its password is the same for CDB\$ROOT and all PDBs in the CDB, which can be a security concern.
 To avoid this, host only one shard PDB per CDB, and do not unlock the GSMUSER account in any other PDBs.